STAT545-UBC-hw-2019-20/stat545-hw-julieagnes/README.md

+# STAT 545 assignments
-# This repository is for Julie's STAT 545 assignments.
+## This is a repository for Julie's assignments.

 There are 5 assignments for this course with the following deadlines: